tvomacka/AssemblyHelloWorld/README.md

 Currently builds and runs, but outputs nothing, the problem is most probably with having incorrect stdout handle for the OS version.
 Will have to investigate.

+# I/O

+## printNum.asm

+Outputs a number to console as a text.

 # Working with Command Line

 ## clargs.asm